Kayak Paddle Size Chart

-If you don't want to spend much time out on the lake, you only need a recreational paddle because anything more than that will be overkill.
+If you don't want to spend much time on the lake, you only need a recreational paddle because anything more than that will be overkill.
 This class of paddles is ideal for going on excursions of a shorter duration, fishing, getting some exercise, and discovering new regions along the coastline.
 These paddles will be the lightest choice, but they will also be the most affordable.
-The performance or touring paddles are going to be heavier than these.
-They are also going to have a very long lifespan.
+The performance or touring paddles will be heavier than these, and they will also have a very long lifespan.

-Suppose you find that you spend a significant amount of time fishing in shallow water, an environment in which you regularly meet impediments such as stones, sand, or gravel.
+Suppose you spend significant time fishing in shallow water, where you regularly meet impediments such as stones, sand, or gravel.
 In that case, you will want to pay the utmost attention to durability.
-Consider purchasing a paddle with a broader blade as well; many paddlers think this provides a more considerable amount of bite into the water even when just half of the edge is submerged at any given moment.
+Consider purchasing a paddle with a broader blade as well; many paddlers think this provides considerable bite into the water, even when just half of the edge is submerged at any given moment.